How to Match Ties to Pocket Squares

 The Dark Knot's Berkshire Burgundy Foulard Silk Tie & Ellington Paisley Blue Silk Pocket Square.
 Courtesy of @giovanni_patiti

-Please feel free to view The Dark Knot's extensive range of luxurious, hand made silk ties
+Please feel free to view The Dark Knot's extensive range of luxurious, hand made silk ties, that come with recommendations for matching attire / styling tips!

-To view The Dark Knot's exquisite range of Silk & Linen Pocket Squares, please click here.
+To view The Dark Knot's exquisite range of Silk & Linen Pocket Squares, that come with recommendations for matching attire, please click here

 Pocket Squares | Silk Pocket Squares | Linen Pocket Squares | Shop Pocket Squares | Buy Pocket Squares